 The PI must receive approval from the Office of Research before transferring University technologies to the market to generate benefits for the University, the community and the general public.

-This process can cover:
+This process can cover the following.

 - Disclosure Facilitation